za3k/za3k.com/archive/ninjas.md

 - Front should describe both what the team does, and what's happening in the world.
 - Ninjas are cool, skillful, deadly, quiet, efficient, they cheat constantly, and they have perfect teamwork.
 The point of the game is for the ninjas to show off being as awesome as possible.
 - Front should change often.
 Whenever Front thinks another ninja should take charge, they just yell "Red, Front!" and now the Red ninja is in Front.
 The old Front throws a **star** to the new front.
 It's coolest if Front puts another ninja in charge when that ninja would be able to handle the situation or next step of the plan better.
-- Front can and should introduce new obstacles, although the other two players will as well.
-Front is encouraged to introduce simple obstacles like walls, moats, and individual peons especially.
+- Front can and should introduce minor new obstacles, such as walls, moats, and individual peons.
-- If the Front tells you to grab a bucket of water, you run to the well without hesitation--a ninja team trusts each other completely.
+- If Front tells you to grab a bucket of water, your ninja runs to the well without hesitation--a ninja team trusts each other completely.
 When members of the team other than the Front do something, they answer "Yes, Front!" or describe it very quickly without detail: "Green runs to the well and tosses Red a bucket".
 Keeping responses short keeps the attention on Front.
 - Front describes what the team does, but they don't explain why.
 Other players should make an effort to understand Front's plan so they can continue it.
 Ignoring the previous Front's plan would be lame, and ninjas aren't lame.
 - If there's a long lull, another ninja can jump in and describe what's happening in the world, but not what the team does.
 - (Games 1-2 only) If team has accomplished the main mission, Front shouts "PASS!!".
 The ninjas have passed their final exam and won the game.
 The game is over.

-## Stars (game 1 only)
+## Stars and Exam Score (game 1 only)
 - Don't keep track of how many stars you have.
 - Sometimes you will throw a star.
 You always throw a star **to Front**.
 You never throw a star as Front.
+- Your exam is pass/fail only.
+When you accomplish your mission, you pass the exam.

-## Stars (game 2-10)
+## Stars and Exam Score (game 2-10)
+Stars
 - Each player starts with three **ninja stars**.
 Track of how many ninja stars by counting on your fingers.
 If that doesn't work for your group and players lose track, pass around nine nickles instead.
 - Sometimes you will throw a star.
 You always throw a star **to Front**.
 You never throw a star as Front.
 - When you throw a star, you lose a star, and **Front** adds a star.
 - Your goal is to throw stars as quickly as possible.
 - If you run out of stars, you whisper "Ninja Down.
 Taking **Front**".
 You are now **Front**.
 The other two players each shout "Helping Up Ninja" and immediately throw you a star.
 You should have two stars now.

+Exam Score
+- At the end of the game, **your score is the number of stars you threw**.
+My recommended method is to guess.
+If you want to keep track, make a tally mark whenever you throw a star.
+This is your individual score.
+The team score is the sum of the individual scores.
+- (Game 6+, optional) The ninjas **fail the final exam** if the timer runs out and they haven't won (I suggest 5 to 30 minutes as a good limit).
+They also lose one point from their team score for each minute that passed before they sucessfully passed their exam.

 ## Problem Stars (game 1-2 only)
 The other two players throw problems at **Front**.
-They throw a problem to introduces a boss, spot or trigger a trap, have a special event or twist happen, or have the goals shift on the team.
+They throw a **problem star** to introduces a boss, spot or trigger a trap, have a special event or twist happen, or have the goals shift on the team.
 When one of the other players introduces a problem, they shout "Problem" and explain the problem, throwing a **star** to **Front**.

 **Front** only introduces smaller problems, and doesn't throw **problem star**s to do it.